jhpyle/docassemble/_docs/fields.md

 validated; they cannot compare the variable to other variables.

 <a name="validation code"></a>You can get around this restriction
-using the `validation code` modifier.
+using the `validation code` component.

 {% include demo-side-by-side.html demo="validation-code" %}